 Because I said to them, hey, I'm the marketing.

-Which proves by the response they got when they stole the designs and said, we're going to not call them Yeezys anymore.
+Give me the marketing fund, which proves by the response they got when they stole the designs and said, we're going to not call them Yeezys anymore.

 So this is what I was already fighting Adidas for.

-Zionism from the fashion world, where they use this plant named Gabby, who's obviously some kind of CIA agent, knows nothing about fashion.
+And then I deal with this little bit of noise from, you know, Zionism from the fashion world where they use this plant named Gabby, who's obviously like some kind of CIA agent, knows nothing about fashion.

 This is a certain thing.

-Because you know where it broke?
+Because you know where it broke.

-But I'm going to come back to this and just talk about this morning where, you know, I'm not going to mention her name because she's a nice lady, but someone at Cohen Resnick tells me, and I tell all of my finance people, never use the term a lot, but they said, okay, you're going to have to pay a lot of taxes.
+Okay, I want to get on like LeBron in a second, but I'm going to come back to this and just talk about this morning where, you know, I'm not going to mention her name because she's a nice lady, but someone at Cohen Resnick tells me, and I've tell my, all of my finance people never use the term a lot, but they said, okay, you're going to have to pay a lot of taxes.

-we finally can put him in jail.
+We finally can put him in jail.

 And I was like, can I still run for president in jail?